mattkersley/mattkersley.github.io/_posts/2016-01-19-vouching-for-no-slouching.md

 Let’s face it, us designers/developers – we’re not known for our bulging biceps, rough “working man’s” hands or “pressing the bench” are we?

-That “sexism-high-horse” you’re riding?
-Dismount graciously!

-I’m obviously self-referencing.
+I’m obviously self-referencing, before you start getting all high-horsey about the sexism.

-So, aside from doing more exercise (which I’m going to do this year), I needed to change my working habits.
+So… aside from doing more exercise (which I’m going to do this year), I needed to change my working habits.
+One of the best ways I could see of doing this, was to switch to a standing desk instead of being slumped over a keyboard all day.

 ## Ask your workplace

 Your workplace may, or may not buy you a standing desk.
+It’s worth asking.

 I already had a desk, so I asked for a “VeriDesk Pro Plus 36”, and within a week, it arrived.

 “But my employer doesn’t care!”
+I hear you cry.
 Ask, you might be surprised!
-If they _really_ don’t care, then perhaps it’s time to ask yourself if you want to work for heartless, money grabbing douchébags.
+The budget may not be there, but if they _really_ don’t care, then perhaps it’s time to ask yourself if you want to work for heartless, money grabbing douchébags.

 ## Days 1 & 2

 My shoulder is already seeing the benefits.
-I’m amazed by this, just one day in.
+I’m amazed by this – just one day in.

 Not just that, I just feel more “with it”, more awake.
 You can’t just slouch down and slip into your 2pm, post-lunch, inert stupor.

-Added bonus: I’m technically exercising while I work too!
+**Added bonus:** I’m technically exercising while I work too!
 I can’t stand still for long periods, so I find myself stepping about, wiggling on the spot, and moving a lot more.

-It’s no longer an effort to get up to fetch drinks, or stretch your legs on your screen break.
+It’s no longer an effort to get up to fetch drinks, or stretch my legs on my screen break.

 Don’t judge me, you’ve done it too!
 “Urgh, can’t be bothered to get up and make teas for everyone”.

 I’ve got a slight ache in my lower back, but I expected this because I’m using muscles I don’t normally.